 I am a passionate individual looking to help you learn the Spanish language and looking to tailor a program to meet your specific goals.
 I was born in South America and grew up having Spanish as my first language.
 Ten years ago after high school, I moved to America knowing minimal English, so I understand the challenges of learning another language.
 Over these ten years I have become fluent in English, obtained an undergraduate and masters degree, and worked in multiple jobs as a tutor and business specialist.
 I started tutoring Spanish eight years ago while working in Houston and continued this over the past two years at Penn State University.
 I have worked with many people including high school and university students as well as people who wanted to develop a second language for academic and personal reasons.
 These students all achieved great results, had fun, and gained a valuable skill in the process.
 If you are looking to learn Spanish I am here to help!

-Penn State University - Supply Chain, MBA
+Graduate Degree: Penn State University - Unknown, MBA

 What is your teaching philosophy?

 My teaching philosophy is to provide the student with all the tools necessary to be successful without doing the work for them.
 I love challenging students to achieve the best results.
 I think that by making students work hard for the results, they will learn the subject forever.